-Warm weather is travel time, and you may be wondering how you can see all those longed-for vacation spots and still stick to your plant-based diet.
-We all know how challenging it can be at times to eat cleanly at home, at work, and with friends, and “hitting the road,” as they say, whether you’re heading around the corner or around the globe, raises some concerns.
+Warm weather or the holidays are travel time, and you may be wondering how you can see all those longed-for vacation spots (or your far-away family) and still stick to your plant-based diet.
+We all know how challenging it can be to eat cleanly at home, at work, and with friends, and “hitting the road,” as they say, whether you’re heading around the corner or the globe, raises some concerns.

-However, as you’ll see in this article, plant-based traveling can be done, and done well.
-With a little resourcefulness, ingenuity, flexibility and creativity, you can definitely pull this off!
+However, as you’ll see in this article, plant-based traveling can be done well.
+You can pull this off with a bit of resourcefulness, ingenuity, flexibility, and creativity!
 And the double rewards of travel and eating healthfully are well worth it a little extra effort and planning.
 Why not make your travel a win-win for your body and mind?

-Be sure to check out my article, “Dining Out on a Plant-Based Diet” for more great tips.
+Check out my article, “Dining Out on a Plant-Based Diet,” for more great tips.

-Here are your five tips for traveling on a plant-based died.
+Here are your five tips for traveling on a plant-based diet.